FIWARE/tutorials.IoT-over-IOTA/README.md

 The `TimeInstant` shows last the time any command associated with the entity has been invoked.
 The result of `ring` command can be seen in the value of the `ring_info` attribute.

+> [!NOTE]
-> **Note:** IOTA Transactions are not instantaneous, if the bell is queried before the transaction is complete, the
+> IOTA Transactions are not instantaneous, if the bell is queried before the transaction is complete, the
 > response will leave the `ring_status` as `PENDING`
 >
 > ```